 National Parks are outstanding outdoor classrooms and allow students of all ages to make lasting connections to the natural environment.
 Yet many youth lack the resources to have this experience.
-In 2012, VNPA partnered with the National Park Service and Wilderness Inquiry to launch the first-ever National Park Teen Ambassador program.
-The project brings together high school students from rural and urban Minnesota communities on multi-day outdoor learning expeditions in two national parks: Voyageurs National Park and the Mississippi National River & Recreation Area.
+In 2012, Voyageurs National Park Association partnered with the National Park Service and Wilderness Inquiry to launch the first-ever National Park Teen Ambassador program.
+The project brings together high school students from Minnesota communities on multi-day outdoor learning expeditions in two national parks: Voyageurs National Park and the Mississippi National River & Recreation Area.

 The Ambassadors camp, paddle, hike and explore topics including air and water quality, wildlife research, cultural and natural history, Park Service careers, and environment conservation and stewardship.
 Park rangers work with the group to collect feedback on how they can better educate and engage teens in the parks.
 The goal is to give the teens an enduring and transformational outdoor experience and empower them with a sense of pride, awareness, ownership and responsibility for national parks and our natural world.

-VNPA is dedicated to supporting education programs, outdoor and cultural experiences and park accessibility to introduce Voyageurs National Park to a younger, more diverse audience.
+VNPA is dedicated to supporting educational programs, outdoor experiences and park accessibility to introduce Voyageurs National Park to a younger, more diverse audience.

 The 2012 Ambassador program was supported by VNPA members, Wilderness Inquiry, and funding from the National Park Foundation‘s America’s Best Idea Grant program.
 The National Park Foundation and Voyageurs National Park wish to thank L.L.
 Bean, DISNEY, the Anschutz Foundation, and the Ahmanson Foundation for their generous support of the America’s Best Idea program.